EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Costs beyond the rate

 Your mortgage rate determines your monthly payment.
 But the total cost of buying a property includes fees on top of that payment.
-Budget roughly 7% to 8% of the property price for upfront costs: the 4% DLD transfer fee, 0.25% mortgage registration, bank processing (0.5% to 1%), property valuation (AED 2,500 to 3,500), life insurance, property insurance, and real estate agent commission at 2% plus VAT.
+Budget roughly 7% to 8% of the property price for upfront costs: the 4% DLD transfer fee, 0.25% mortgage registration, bank processing (0% to 1% of the loan, and negotiable), property valuation (AED 2,500 to 3,500), life insurance, property insurance, and real estate agent commission at 2% plus VAT.

-For a AED 2 million property at 80% LTV, your total cash requirement (deposit plus fees) is approximately AED 560,000 (MortgageCompare.ae fee calculator, March 2026).
+For a AED 2 million property at 80% LTV, your total cash requirement (deposit plus fees) is approximately AED 560,000 (MortgageCompare.ae fee calculator).
 We have a full line-by-line breakdown with worked examples at three price points in our costs and fees guide.

 If you are still deciding between buying and renting, our rent or buy analysis compares the two options across four Dubai areas with real 2026 numbers.